warpmatrix/fat12-file-system/README.md

 > The project is built in linux system, some api may not support in windows.

-To run the project, use commands:
+To run the project in linux, use commands:

 ```shell
 make